microsoft/BotBuilder-Samples/samples/javascript_typescript/30.activity-handler/README.md

-# echobot
+# ActivityHandler Bot
-Bot Builder v4 echo bot sample
+Bot Builder v4 ActivityHandler sample

-This bot has been created using [Microsoft Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Microsoft Bot Framework][1], it shows how to create a simple bot that demonstrates the use of the ActivityHandler class for creating an event-driven bot.

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher